ak811/ridge-hyperparam-sweep/README.md

 - print train/validation MSEs for linear and ridge models
 - save the two plot images into `outputs/figures/`
-- write an optional metrics summary JSON to `outputs/metrics/run_summary.json`
+- write a metrics summary JSON to `outputs/metrics/run_summary.json`

 ### Run only the patient prediction (still re-computes best \(\lambda\) via sweep)